An internal IT team or an outsourced IT support provider?

 Outsourced IT support

 One of the main benefits of IT outsourcing is the financial savings it offers.
 Generally outsourced IT support is more cost-effective than creating an in-house team, and you can expect to pay a fixed monthly or per-user fee.
 The exact price usually depends on the number of users and the level of support, but once you do the calculations, outsourcing tends to be the most cost-effective route.

 With outsourced IT support you have support 24x7x365, so you don’t have to worry about things like sickness and holiday cover.
-Most IT support providers will have a dedicated out of hours line so you can access support whenever you need.
-Many issues can now be resolved remotely, so you may not need a full-time team on site at all times.
+Most IT support providers will have a dedicated out of hours line so you can access support whenever you need it.
+Many issues can now be resolved remotely, so you may not need a full-time team on-site at all times.

 You will also have on-demand access to a wider pool of expertise.
 A quality IT outsourcing company will have staff with a range of experience and qualifications, and as such should always be able to find someone to help, whether it’s to assist with a quick fix or for a more long-term project.
 If your internal IT team doesn’t have the experience then you may need to bring in a freelance consultant.
 While they may only be a short-term hire, costs add up, as contractors often command higher day rates.